 Skip to Main Content

-"An ethnography is a first-hand descriptive work of a particular culture or ethnic group based on the immersion and participation of the anthropologist in the culture and daily life of the people who are the subject of study."
+"Ethnographies are first-hand descriptive works of a culture or ethnic group based on an anthropologist's immersion and participation within the daily life of the people being studied" ("Getting Started with Anthropology").

 They are based on participant observation.